be-a-guptaji/be-a-guptaji/README.md

 <hr/>

-> *“Learning never exhausts the mind.” – Leonardo da Vinci*
+> *“An investment in knowledge pays the best interest.” – Benjamin Franklin*